Home » Dessert » Cheesecake Recipes » Lavender and Blueberry Cheesecake Bars

 mixing cheesecake bar filling

 These cheesecake bars are easy to make, in 6 easy steps.
+For the full set or directions, please scroll down to the recipe card below.

 1. Prepare the lavender blueberry syrup by simmering blueberries, sugar, water, lemon zest and vanilla together for form a syrup.
 Add dried lavender and steep for 15 minutes, allowing to cool completely.